leeannacarter/assignment1.github.io/README.md

 ## Biography of Leeanna Carter

 ### General background
-Leeanna Carter was born in the late 90's to parent whom originated from South America.
+Leeanna Carter was born in the late 90's to parents whom originated from South America.
 She grew up in Central London with 5 brothers and sisters where she attended primary and secondary school.
-Leeanna's profession currently lies within the contruction industry managing data and information associated to a local government organisation.
+Leeanna's profession currently lies within the contruction industry managing data and information associated to a local government organisation land and property assets.

 ### Education bckground
 Initially, Leeanna's interest were in business and media realtions which led her to study such subjects in secondary school.
-Her academic interests swayed towards business administration management which she studed in college for two years.
+Her academic interests swayed towards business administration management of which she studed in college for two years.
 Subsequently, Leeanna became a distance learner student studying GIS part time at the University of Leeds, and is half way through her second year.
-She became facinated with the software when she began her first job in local government and is determined to graduate in 2020.
+She became facinated with the software when she began her first job in local government and is determined to extend her skillsets and knowledge of the software.

 ### Hobbies
 Leeanna's main hobbies are: